david-livadaru/DLInterval/README.md

 - iOS 10.0 and later.
 - watchOS 3.0 and later.
 - tvOS 10.0 and later.
-- macOS 10.11 and later.
+- macOS 10.12 and later.
-- Ubuntu check [official site](https://swift.org/download/#releases) which provides support for Swift 4.0.
+- Ubuntu - check [official site](https://swift.org/download/#releases) to find which versions support Swift 4.0.

 Choose your preferred dependency manager: